sindre0830/Word-Vectors/README.md

 # Word-Vectors

 ## Overview
 This repository implements different architectures for training word embeddings.
 The architectures include Continuous Bag-of-Words (CBOW), skip-gram, and Global Vectors for Word Representation (GloVe).
-The flake8 dataset is used as training data, while the Google Analogy dataset and the WordSim353 dataset is used for validating the word embeddings.
+Wikipedia articles is used as training data, while the Google Analogy dataset and the WordSim353 dataset is used for validating the word embeddings.
 - [Continuous Bag-of-Words (CBOW)](source/architechtures/cbow.py) architecture implementation
 - [Skip-gram](source/architechtures/skipgram.py) architecture implementation
 - [Global Vectors for Word Representation (GloVe)](source/architechtures/glove.py) architecture implementation